Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 <tbody>
 <tr class="odd">
 <td><p><strong>The Calming Effect of Time</strong></p>
-<p>Typically, Limit <em>only</em> resets after a Limit Break.
+<p>Limit resets after a Limit Break, which is the main .
 However, long spans of rest, meditation, and peace may ease the Exalt down from their stressed life.</p>
 <p>So long as the time breaks are particularly restful, the Exalt may lose 1 Limit per week.</p></td>
 </tr>
 </tbody>